Tasneem-abujeyyab/Burp-Suite-Guide-and-related-TryHackMe-Writeups/README.md

 Analyze responses for signs of vulnerability

 In real-world testing scenarios Burp Suite becomes the central hub for understanding how a web app behaves under pressure.
 It’s not just about finding bugs; it’s about learning how applications communicate, where they break, and how attackers exploit those weaknesses.

+## 🛠️ Installation and Setup
+Burp Suite is available in both Community Edition (free) and Professional Edition (paid).
+For learning and TryHackMe labs, the Community Edition is more than enough.

+1. Download Burp Suite from PortSwigger’s official site

+2. Install it like any standard application (Windows, macOS, or Linux)

+3. Launch Burp Suite and select Temporary Project → Use Burp Defaults

+4. Click Start Burp to open the main dashboard